jhongover9000/intro2im/FinalProject/journal.md

 I uploaded what I have so far because I don't want to go through the whole crash-and-everything-gets-deleted thing again.

 So...
 I messed something up and now nothing works anymore.
 It sucks because everything was working just fine.
 Now my Arduino just shuts off when I try to connect it.
 Dunno if it's because I'm trying to make it do too much work but it's really frustrating.

+#### Day 16 (12/10)

+Alright, so a lot happened in between yesterday and today, so I decided to just write it all down so I wouldn't forget.
+So, first off, those practice stages didn't work because Arduino doesn't like me.
+It's really weird because it works when there are two stages but any more than that and it bails on me.
+I've been looking around on why this is happening, and as far as I can tell it's not an error on Processing, since it keeps displaying what it needs to.
+All that happens is Arduino stops its loop(); the TX and RX lights turn off.
+It doesn't even send any bits to Processing.
+It just dies on the spot.

+Because of that, I ended up having to just write out the instructions.
+Also, I didn't finish the drill stage because I spent so much time trying to debug the program.
+In a sense, the game still works so that's alright.
+I just left some of the code inside of the files just in case I want to come back to this later on (I probably will).
+In any case, I finished the KeyPad class, which was a stage in itself that consisted of a Lock and multiple Keys.
+I decided to create individual objects for the keys of the keypad because it was a lot easier if I just went through all of them in a loop, rather than trying to calculate the location of each and every key based on the initial location of the KeyPad object.

+Something fun is the matrix that I created in order to make the passcode.
+What happens in the KeyPad stage is that you need to complete a pattern game that has a total of 16 lights, incrementing by 2 every time.
+After that (you can't input untill you've gone through the entire pattern, something to make it a bit more challenging–– unless you write down all the digits of course), you need to take those lights and figure out what the pattern is.
+The idea was to make it into a matrix, where the first of the two lights (there are two each phase in the game) represents the index of the row, and the second the column.
+With that, you can match the passcode's 8 digits.
+Implementing this was kind of a pain and I had to constantly write and delete lines so that it would send the right data.

+Here's the code where I take the values from Arduino and convert it into the matrix:

+              //make the matrix of 1-9 (3x3)
+              int num = 1;
+              for (int i = 0; i < 3; i++) {
+                ArrayList<Integer> temp = new ArrayList<Integer>();
+                numMatrix.add(temp);
+                for (int j = 0; j < 3; j ++) {
+                  numMatrix.get(i).add(num);
+                  num++;
+                }
+              }

+            //Get passcoords with Serial Input
+            void getPassCoords(int[] inputs) {
+              //println("clearing");
+              passcodeCoords.clear();
+              //populates the passcodecoords array with input from Serial for (int i : inputs) {
+                passcodeCoords.add(i);
+              }
+            }

+            void createPasscode() {
+              //creates passcode using the pairs of numbers (increments by 2) int j = 0;
+              int i = 0;
+              while (i <= 15) {
+                //print("passcode: ");
+                int row = passcodeCoords.get(i);
+                //print("row:" + row);
+                i++;
+                int col = passcodeCoords.get(i);
+                //print(" col:" + col);
+                i++;
+                int digit = numMatrix.get(row).get(col);
+                //println(" num:" + digit);
+                lock.passcode.set(j, digit);
+                j++;
+                if (j == passcodeLen) {
+                  break;
+                }
+              }
+            }

+You can see that I actually have two checkers for the createPasscode() function, and that's because I was really, *reall* paranoid about it because sometimes it would mess up and cause an error (I don't know why it was only sometimes, but it worked after I buffed it out with checkers).
+Anyway, this was a system that I thought was really cool.
+Initially, the drill stage was supposed to be you drilling the holes that the wires are in, but I didn't have enough time for that so I let it go.
+Might add it sometime, though!

+I never really mentioned anything about the Game class, and that's because it's sort of a copy of my midterm Game class, with just a few things changed here and there.
+All of the stages follow a similar style of code to this:

+          //Keypad Stage
+    else if (gameState == 5) {
+      if (newStage) {
+        if (newStageCounter < 200) {
+          background(0);
+          fill(255);
+          textSize(32);
+          textAlign(CENTER, CENTER);
+          text("CHAPTER 1: THE KEYPAD", screenWidth/2, screenHeight/2);
+          newStageCounter++;
+        } else {
+          newStageCounter = 0;
+          newStage = false;
+        }
+      } else {
+        background(240);
+        //on hardest difficulty, if you make a single mistake you lose automatically if (game.diffSelect == 2 && keypad.wrongAnswer) {
+          game.gameState = 7;
+        }
+        keypad.display();
+      }
+      //if time runs out end game
+      if (timeRemaining <= 0) {
+        gameState = 7;
+      }
+      //pause a moment before moving to next stage if (keypad.isComplete) {
+        if (newStageCounter < 50) {
+          newStageCounter++;
+        } else {
+          newStage = true;
+          newStageCounter = 0;
+          gameState = 6;
+        }
+      }
+    }

+Basicaly, there's a boolean variable called newStage that allows me to initialize whatever I need to, whether that be displaying the title of the stage or creating a moment of pause between stages.
+The middle is where the displaying happens (and this is how I know if Arduino gives up on me, because my update functions are in the serialEvent() function), and the end is where I send the game into the next stage or state.

+The ending, with the "the HEIST" title and the money stuff is just a little fun I had with rotate() and slow movement.
+Totally kills the computer, though.
+There isn't anything really outstanding about it, mostly things I've already implemented in the past, but check it out if you want.

+I'll do a final push with all the print() functions commented out so there aren't any spoilers in the Processing console.
+Well, it's been a long two weeks.
+Goodbye, Intro to IM.
+It was a long but fun ride, filled with a lot of sleepless nights and ~~begging~~ asking my code to work properly.
+I've learned a lot of new skills (mainly debugging and Arduino), so maybe I'll be able to put them to good use one day!